apache/spark/R/CRAN_RELEASE.md

 ### Release

 First, check that the `Version:` field in the `pkg/DESCRIPTION` file is updated.
-Also, check for stale file not under source control.
+Also, check for stale files not under source control.

 Note that while `check-cran.sh` is running `R CMD check`, it is doing so with `--no-manual --no-vignettes`, which skips a few vignettes or PDF checks - therefore it will be preferred to run `R CMD check` on the source package built manually before uploading a release.